 A: I think we have a terrific program!
 I like that I have a job with a lot of variety and get to do a bit of everything.
-On any given day I am usually meeting with students, responding to a clinical issue with a patient, teaching a class, and stopping by our research lab.
+On any given day I am usually meeting with students, responding to a clinical issue with a patient, teaching a class, meeting with fellow faculty, and developing activities for class.
 I enjoy working with my fellow faculty members, and as Curriculum Director work very closely with our adjunct instructors, who are a very important part of our program.
-Mentoring students as they learn and take on responsibilities throughout their time with us is very meaningful to me, and maintaining ties with our alumni, and hearing about the wonderful work they do, is probably the best part.
+Mentoring students as they learn and take on responsibilities throughout their time with us is very meaningful to me, and maintaining ties with our alumni, and hearing about the wonderful work they do, is a terrific part of what I do.

 - ACA – American Counselors Association 2010 – present

 - AMHCA – American Mental Health Counselors Association 2010 – present